TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-sqlquery.md

 # SQL queries for Azure Cosmos DB

+Common reasons for slow queries are:
+* Low provisioned throughput.
-Common reasons for slow queries are (a) low provisioned throughput (b) low parallelism (for cross partition queries) and (c) using operators that can only by served via scans like CONTAINS.
+* Low parallelism (for cross partition queries).
+* Using operators that can only by served via scans like CONTAINS.
 When possible, write queries to use a filter on partition key.

-Please refer to documents below on how to measure RUs per query, and get execution statistics to tune your queries.
+Please refer to documents below on how to measure RUs per query, and get execution statistics to tune your queries:

 ## **Recommended documents**